laminlabs/lamin-blog/docs/1000genomes.md

 ---
-title: "Polars, DuckDB, Iceberg & LanceDB for the datasets of the 1000 Genomes Project"
+title: "The datasets of the 1000 Genomes Project in a lakehouse for agents"
 date: 2026-07-29
 author: Raaghav-Pillai, alexras, ishitajain9717, sunnyosun, Koncopd, falexwolf
 affiliation: